Bill Ashley (politician): Political career

+Personal life

+Ashley married Theresa Maloney in 1921, with whom he had one daughter.
+After his election to the Senate he and his family moved to Coogee in Sydney's eastern suburbs.
+According to journalist Don Whitington, as a member of parliament he "developed few of the objectionable mannerisms that stud the path of many men of all parties to the privileges of Ministerial office [...] he continued to live in a small flat at a Sydney seaside suburb, to wear shabby double breasted blue suits with tan shoes, and horse racing continued to be his only spare time interest".

 Ashley died in Sydney Hospital on 27 June 1958, survived by his wife and daughter.
 He had suffered a stroke earlier in the month, while being driven to an appointment for his arthritis treatment.
 He was accorded a state funeral.
 Ashley died intestate.